Nursing Home Abuse Attorney

 A nursing home abuse lawyer may be able to help you make your claim.
 Our nursing home neglect law firm offers free initial consultations at no charge to learn about your cause and see if we can help you pursue damages.

 If you believe that you or a loved one is a victim of nursing home abuse or neglect, contact our elder abuse law firm today to speak with one of our experienced attorneys.
 Don’t let nursing homes and elder care services take advantage of their position and don’t allow them to continue abusive practices.
 Hold those accountable who caused the abuse or neglect.
-Call Emerson Scott, LLP.
+Call Emerson Firm, PLLC.